skimzor/SZ-MGB/README.md

 # SZ-MGB PCB

 This is a replacement Game Boy Pocket (MGB) PCB with some additional features.
-Using reverse-engineered MGB schematics made available by gekkio and PCB scans, I created a replacement MGB PCB in KiCad.
+Using gekkio's reverse-engineered MGB schematics, I created a replacement MGB PCB in KiCad.

 ![](images/kicad_front.png)